twbs/bootstrap/README.md

-## SASS: Basic modification
+## Basic modification

-You can learn more about SASS at:
+You can learn more about Sass at:

 [sass-lang.com](http://sass-lang.com)

-SASS runs as a local GEM on your system.
+Sass runs as a local GEM on your system.
 You can run `sass --watch lib/bootstrap.scss:dist/css/bootstrap.css`

 ## Bugs and feature requests

-Have a bug or a feature request?
+Please do not submit issues or pull requests for issues with Bootstrap itself.
+Those should be pushed upstream in the Less version.
 [Please open a new issue](https://github.com/twbs/bootstrap/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

 You may use [this JS Bin](http://jsbin.com/aKiCIDO/1/edit) as a template for your bug reports.